 All I can say is ‘Dris is ‘Dris and they can both exist in the same space without overshadowing each other.

-When he is plucked out of his time and placed in 2007 where dating a white woman ain’t really a thing, Richard falls for another white woman who looks just like his Lily.
+When he is plucked out of his time and placed in 2007 where dating a white woman isn’t really an issue, Richard falls for another white woman who looks just like his Lily.
 If you haven’t seen The 4400, I’m not going to spoil it for you but I must ask: where you been?

 Mahershala next popped up on my TV screen in an episode of the short-lived Alcatraz before bursting onto my screen again as Nathan Clay in another short-lived series, Alphas.
 Why is it that a lot of the shows I like get yanked before they can grow?